-LOUISIANA CHURCH INSURANCE
+LOUISIANA CHURCH INSURANC

-Sam Moore, Evangelistic Ministries 479-381-1170, sam@evangelistsammoore.com www.evangelistsammoore.com
+Sam Moore, Evangelistic Ministries 479-381-1170, sam@evangelistsammoore.com www.evangelistsammoore.com lives through the years.
+Hardness has melted away, and they have joy inside," Ferguson said.

 Sam Moore is a vocational evangelist.
 He has the gift of an evangelist and the heart of a pastor.
 He is available for revivals, crusades, Harvest Days and witness training.
 Call or email to schedule your 2019-2020 events.